asminmj/clone1/README.md

 django bootstrap sqlite

-download zip file or clone it using git extract the file or go the cloned directory open the code in IDE then open terminal pip install django pip install pilow
+download zip file or clone it using git extract the file or go to the cloned directory open the code in IDE then open terminal pip install django pip install pilow